dimsamaras/pois-test/README.md

 ### Installation Steps

-  - [Install docker-compose](https://docs.docker.com/compose/install/) on your local machine
+  - [Install docker-compose](https://docs.docker.com/compose/install/) on your local machine.
   - [Clone] (https://git-scm.com/docs/git-clone) the project using: ```https://github.com/dimsamaras/pois-test.git```
-    or download throught the download ZIP option found at the upper right section
+    or download through the download ZIP option found at the upper right section (could cause permissions conflicts).
-  - Place the project to the destination folder
+  - Place the project to the destination folder.
-  - Build the docker-compose project
+  - Build the docker-compose project.
     ```sh
     $ cd folder_with_the_project
     $ docker-compose build
     ```
-  - Run the docker-compose project
+  - Run the docker-compose project.
     ```sh
     $ docker-compose up
     ```